aliamrod/ABCD-ENBack/README.md

+## Tech Stack

+Using Apache Airflow to construct a data ingestion pipeline that preprocesses and normalizes data involves several steps.
+Below is a deconstruction of the required data engineering tech stack and Airflow DAG (Directed Acyclic Graph) to orchestrate the workflow.

+* Apache Airflow => for orchestration and scheduling of workflows
+* Python => for scripting and implementing data processing logic
+* Pandas => for data preprocessing and normalization
+* Docker => for containerization and consistent deployment environments
+* PostgreSQL => as the metadata database for Airflow
+* Amazon S3 / Google Cloud Storage / Azure Blob Storage => for storing raw and preprocessed data
+* Spark => for large-scale data processing if needed
+* AWS Glue / Databricks (optional) => for ETL (Extract, Transform, Load) if the dataset is significantly large

 ### References

 [1] _ABCD Study: fMRI Tasks_.
 Casey, B. J., Cannonier, T., Conley, M. I., Cohen, A. O., Barch, D. M., Heitzeg, M. M., … & Orr, C. A. (2018).
 The adolescent brain cognitive development (ABCD) study: imaging acquisition across 21 sites.
 Developmental cognitive neuroscience.